Sure Dividend

 Savaria Corporation began paying an annual dividend before switching to a quarterly dividend in 2013.
 By late 2017, the company converted to its current monthly payment schedule.

 Payments have fluctuated for U.S. investors due to currency exchange, but the size of the dividend has gradually increased over the years.
-U.S. investors received $0.39 in annual dividends last year and are expected to receive $0.39 in 2024.
-As you can see, dividend growth is none or typically been very low.
+U.S. investors received $0.37 in annual dividends in 2024 and are expected to receive $0.39 in 2025.
+For the most part, dividend growth has been very low over the last five years.
 We do not anticipate that this will change.

 Final Thoughts

-Savaria Corporation is a small monthly dividend-paying company well-positioned to take advantage of people living longer.
-With most people wanting to remain in their homes, tackling accessibility and mobility challenges will likely be a major industry in the coming decade.
+Savaria Corporation is a small, monthly dividend-paying company that is well-positioned to take advantage of people who are living longer.
+With most people wanting to remain in their homes, tackling accessibility and mobility challenges will likely be a significant industry in the coming decade.

 This positions the company in an advantageous spot.
 A growing business should help defend its dividends and provide the capital needed to pay down debt to a much more manageable level.
 Lower debt would also help to protect the dividend.
 Investors looking for monthly income and access to a growing population might find Savaria Corporation an attractive investment option.